helena-balabin/compositionality-study/README.md

     </a>
 </p>

-Code for the preparation and analysis of the planned functional MRI experiment for the "Natural Language Processing in the Human Brain" PhD project
+Code for the preparation and analysis of the planned functional MRI experiment for the Natural Language Processing in the Human Brain PhD project

 ## 💪 Getting Started